 41. Go for a classic style

-This grand, traditional conservatory with its wonderful high dome and stone floor has a very formal feeling to it—you could imagine yourself as a character in a historical romance novel sitting here!
-It’s big enough to incorporate several seating zones without feeling cluttered, and a ceiling fan ensures comfort in warmer seasons.
+This grand, traditional conservatory with its wonderful high ceiling has a very formal feeling to it—you could imagine yourself as a character in a historical romance novel sitting here!
+It’s big enough to incorporate several seating zones without feeling cluttered.

 42. Keep it radiant

 Conservatories are all about the light and flooding your living space with gorgeous sunny brightness, so having flooring that is shiny and reflective will amplify the effect.
 I like the inclusion of a rattan chair which is see-through, and sculptural glass vases, also intensifying the translucence of the space.